casparderksen/docker-thorntail-jee8-microprofile/README.md

 No profile defining a datasource is enabled by default.
 In this way, it is possible to run a standalone application with an H2 in-memory database on your workstation, or connect to some network database in other environment or Docker.

-To run the application, a datasource configuration must be provided, either via a profile, or via an external configuration file.
+To run the application, a datasource configuration must be provided, either via a Thorntail profile, or via an external configuration file.
 Otherwise the application will fail to start.
 Available profiles are: `h2`, `oracle`, `mysql` (untested), `postgres` (untested).